yabinmeng/nosqlbench-build-docs/site/content/getting_started/03_example_results.md

 ---
 title: "02 Results"
-weight: 3
+weight: 13
 ---

 We just ran a very simple workload against our database.
-In that example, we saw that NoSQLBench writes to a log file, and it is in that log file where the most basic form of metrics are displayed.
+In that example, we saw that nb5 writes to a log file, and it is in that log file where the most basic form of metrics are displayed.

 ## Log File Metrics

-For our previous run, we saw that NoSQLBench was writing to `logs/scenario_20190812_154431_028.log`
+For our previous run, we saw that NoSQLBench was writing to a file like `logs/scenario_20190812_154431_028.log`

 Even when you don't configure NoSQLBench to write its metrics to another location, it will periodically report all the metrics to the log file.
 At the end of a scenario, before NoSQLBench